EclipseFdn/ecdtools.eclipse.org/content/events/cloudideday2022/_index.md

     </div>
     <div class="col-sm-21 margin-top-10">
       <p>
         The event is open to anyone interested in adopting or currently building Cloud IDEs.
-Cloud IDE Day is hosted by the Eclipse Cloud DevTools Working Group, part of the Eclipse Foundation, a vendor-neutral group focused on industry collaboration on open source cloud development tools.
+Cloud IDE Days is hosted by the Eclipse Cloud DevTools Working Group, part of the Eclipse Foundation, a vendor-neutral group focused on industry collaboration on open source cloud development tools.
       </p>
     </div>
   </div>